TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/SettingUpPhpstorm/Index.rst

 Xliff files
 -----------

 Language files are usually stored in a Folder Resources/Private/Language in files with the ending *.xlf*.
 While no tabs are allowed to indent in PHP files, you should edit Xliff files using tabs.

-..
-Todo: How to set this up in Phpstorm, by default "Reformat code" converts .xlf files using spaces.
-Xliff is not listed in the standard Code Style file types, need to set "Other file types"?

-..
-Todo: Check for other file types (Typescript etc.): default?

 .. _phpstorm-setup-plugins: